jakbrtz/Minecraft-1.17-Minigames/scripts/server/Games/readme.md

 In almost every situation this function should teleport the player to the start.

-### StartGameExtension()

-Perform special actions when the game starts. idk why this exists I should get rid of it

 ### UpdateGameExtension()

 Performs actions once per tick.